Ashwini-Rathod/Login-System/README.md

 #### Register Page:

 New users can register themselves using this page.
 The user will have to enter its email, password and confirm the password.
 As soon as the user clicks on resgiter button, a post request sent to the backend.
 After all the validations are checked, the user will get a message of "Successfully Registered".
-In case of some invalidations, the user will get the alert explaining the same.
+In case of some invalidations, the user will get the alert with relevent error messages.

-The application UI can make use of the backend endpoints created during node.js training session.
-The endpoints will provide a login and signup functionality.
-The application should provide following functionality

-Allow login using a username and password form fields Display dummy components upon successful login
-Upon failure of login prompt the user with relevant error messages.